R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/get_next_line/README.md

 #### C.4 test3.txt

-A string of all decimal digits, ordered.
+A string of all the decimal digits, ordered.